 Thursdays aren’t really too much of a thrill, apart for some usual classes, but as you might have already guessed, there was something special happening on this particular Thursday that I will be telling you about!
 I have already told you about the “Epic Challenge” course and I know it may already sound like it’s too good to be true but on top of everything I’ve already told you, at the end we also get to do some very interesting experiments that are meant to assess how viable actually are the ideas that we actually came up with during the course!
 This is exactly what I did on this Thursday: I met up with the other members of my team and worked on 3 different experiments, one of which consisted of us trying to simulate how a rover would cope with the irregularities of the terrain on Mars.

 Given that I like starting my week on a slow and calm pace, this is also the case for the end of the week.
 Because of this, I have only one class on Fridays, as it would be really hard for me to try and stay focused on more than that.

 What I enjoy doing the most at the end of every week is to take a walk in the city center, by the river, to just clear my head of all the stress accumulated over the past few days.
 I find that this has helped me very much cope with the occasional hardships of being far from home and getting used to a whole new living and studying environment.
 And I have to admit there is nothing more soothing after 5 full days of work and stress than just losing yourself for a couple of minutes in the beautiful night lights of the city of Joensuu.

-“A week of studying at UEF” – see George’s video!
+“A week of studying at UEF” – see George’s video on YouTube!